 To learn about the various types of graduate admission, please click here.

 Financial aid can take many forms.
 At Duquesne University, graduate student financial aid can be scholarships, assistantships, federal work study, and student loans.
 The Mary Pappert School of Music offers a number of graduate awards and assistantships.
 These are assigned on a competitive basis to applicants with extraordinary academic achievements and/or performance abilities.
 Such awards are granted in return for providing service to the School of Music in a variety of capacities.
 Appointments are for a period of one year and may be renewed for a second year on the basis of proven competence.
+The Graduate Assistantship awards provide scholarship and/or stipend in exchange for duties in the following areas:

 Applicants who wish to apply for a graduate award must complete the Application for Assistantship.
 No applicant can be considered for an award until all application materials have been received and audition requirements fulfilled.
 The application deadline for graduate awards is April 1st.